 Roman and Williams has also launched a product-design division and is designing several product and furniture lines, which range from the highly refined to the more accessible and reflect all aspects of the Roman and Williams’ psyche.
 Such work includes the R.W.
 Atlas line for Waterworks, released September 2012, which has been praised as luxurious and timeless and was featured in Architectural Digest.
 Roman and Williams + MatterMade, a line of custom light fixtures, accent tables, and a reader chair designed in collaboration with New York deign gallery Matter, premiered at ICFF in May 2013.
 The line was praised by the New York Times for having “laserlike attention to details.”
 Forthcoming products include a collaboration with the Ace Hotel and a partnership with world renowned luxury French company Lalique.

-Projects slated to open soon include the firm’s second new ground-up building, the 57th Street Viceroy Hotel, a handsome black tower rising thirty stories above Central Park, as well as Pinch, a new restaurant with Chef Alain Ducasse, both set to open October 2013.
-Also opening this year is a major hotel development project in San Antonio, Texas, housed in one of the country’s oldest breweries.
-Currently on the boards is the restoration of an iconic 1949 building in Miami Beach, Florida, set to open as a six-star hotel, for which Roman and Williams has joined forces with an internationally renowned team.
+Recently opened projects include the several recently completed residential projects in Manhattan, Brooklyn, and Connecticut, as well as the Freehand Miami, an instant hot spot in Miami Beach, FL.
+The Viceroy Hotel New York, a handsome black tower rising thirty stories above Central Park, opened in October 2013, boasting a Roman and Williams-designed exterior and interior, as well as completely custom designed lighting and furniture by the firm in the guest rooms.
+Pinch, a new restaurant with Chef Alain Ducasse, also opened in October 2013.
+Set to open in 2014 is a major hotel development project in San Antonio, Texas, housed in one of the country’s oldest breweries.
+Also currently on the boards is the restoration of an iconic 1949 building in Miami Beach, Florida, set to open as a six-star hotel, for which Roman and Williams has joined forces with an internationally renowned team.
 Roman and Williams is also hard at work on the conversion of the Chicago Athletic Association into a hotel on historic Michigan Avenue in downtown Chicago, Illinois.
 Roman and Williams is also expanding beyond the United States, with upcoming global work planned from India to Argentina.